raspberrypilearning/microbit-match-predictor/en/step_3.md

 [[[download-to-microbit]]]

-### Test your program
+### Test on your micro:bit

 --- task ---

-Wait for the stick figure to show and then press button A.
+- Wait for the stick figure to show and then press button A.

 You have your winner!